cmu-llms-class/cmu-llm-class-website-2024/README.md

 # Website for 2024 Iteration of 11-667.

-Our website is baed on: https://github.com/kazemnejad/jekyll-course-website-template
+This website is based on: https://github.com/kazemnejad/jekyll-course-website-template

 # Instructions for local testing